 Once you’ve figured out where you stand on your current deal it’s time to think about the network and tariff you want to move to next.

-If you’re struggling with service make sure you research which provider can offer you better coverage and take a look at which companies attract the most and least complaints in: The UK's best and worst mobile phone providers.
+If you’re struggling with service make sure you research which provider can offer you better coverage and take a look at which companies attract the most and least complaints in our guide to the UK's best and worst mobile phone providers.

 Next, you should work out what sort of deal could work for you: PAYG, pay monthly or SIM-only.
 Here’s a quick refresher on what they offer and who they are good for: